SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

  // System.out.println(numbers[5]);  Error: Index 5 out of bounds for length 5 at Array.
 ```

-Here are some explanations about the last example.
+Let us explain the example above:

 We **allocate** an array of 5 integers.

-Then we **initialize** the array, but all values are 0 because the default of **int** is zero.
+Then we **initialize** the array, all values are set to 0 because the default value of an **int** is zero.

 We **assign** a value to the array elements.

 The length holds the number of array elements.

-In the for-loop we use `i < numbers.length` because the array's indexes are zero-based, which means that the first index of an array is 0 and the last element is `numbers[4]`.
+In the for-loop we use `i < numbers.length` because the array indexes are zero-based, which means that the first index of an array is 0 and the last one is `numbers[4]`.

-**Accessing** array elements by index.
+We are then **Accessing** array elements by index.

 As we mentioned above the first index of an array is always 0 and the last index is `array.length - 1`.

 In total, we have 5 elements in our array but the last element is at index 4 so we subtract `array.length - 1 = 4`, which is our last index.

-The `[]` operator accesses elements by index.
+The `[]` operator refers to elements by index.

 If we try to access the element on an invalid index we get an exception.